fleex-x/JB-deadlock-detector-test-task/README.md

-# Test task for an autumn Jet-Brains the project "Deadlock detector in debugger"
+# Test task for the autumn Jet-Brains project "Deadlock detector in the debugger"

-Developed a safe-mutex -- a wrapper over the mutex that can allow deadlocks to be defined as they happen.
+Developed a safe-mutex -- a wrapper over the std::mutex that can allow deadlocks to be defined as they happen.
 How does it work: at any time the program supports a directed graph in which the vertexes are threads, the existence of an edge a-> b is equivalent to the fact that thread a holds a mutex that blocks thread b.
 The existence of a cycle in such a graph is equivalent to the existence of a deadlock in the program.

 ## project's building